soyvillareal/PHP-Magazine/README.md

 # PHP Magazine
 PHP Magazine! is a website for sharing blog posts, it is an open source solution that is available for free to everyone.
 With PHP Magazine you can create your own site to upload news or information that you think is relevant, PHP Magazine gives you the ability to have a presence on the internet, whether you are a newspaper or blogger.
-This platform was released in November 2022 after hard coding work and I guarantee that it will continue to be maintained.
+This platform was released in December 2022 after hard coding work and I guarantee that it will continue to be maintained.

 ![PHP Magazine Banner](https://soyvillareal.com/docs/php-magazine/images/banner-dark.png)